technofocus-pte/azmlopsigntdepth/Lab 03 - Setting up MLOps for model training and deployment.md

 - Train a model and deploy it in AML using Python SDK

-# Setting up MLOps for model training and deployment using Python SDK

 >**Introduction:** :In this exercise, we will focus on implementing a streamlined approach to model deployment by utilizing a Python SDK notebook for model training and deployment, rather than automated MLOps pipelines.
 This hands-on approach allows us to register datasets, build, and deploy predictive models directly through the Azure Machine Learning environment without requiring Azure DevOps pipelines.
 This setup will enable Contoso Bank to initiate targeted marketing efforts using up-to-date borrower behavior models, which can further be updated manually as needed.

 ### **Task 1 : Run the notebook to Work with Data**